 Reduced administrative burden for SNAP is an effective state policy to impact:

 The Supplemental Nutrition Assistance Program, or SNAP, is a federally funded program that provides food vouchers to households with low income.
 States can adjust aspects of program administration, including policies that affect the administrative burden associated with program participation.
-Administrative burden refers to the barriers that increase the costs (time, money, and psychological distress) of applying for and maintaining enrollment in SNAP, and these barriers may reduce participation among households eligible for the program.
-SNAP receipt is associated with improved birth outcomes, reduced childhood food insecurity, and improved child health, so it is critical that eligible families have access to the program.
+Administrative burden refers to the barriers that increase the costs (e.g., time, money, and psychological distress) of applying for and maintaining enrollment in SNAP, and these barriers may reduce participation among households eligible for the program.
+SNAP receipt is associated with improved birth outcomes, reduced childhood food insecurity, and improved child health, therefore it is critical that eligible families have access to the program.

-State policies vary in many ways that can influence participation, including how frequently states require beneficiaries to recertify their eligibility, interview requirements, income reporting requirements, availability of online applications, and providing call centers for application assistance, among others.
+State policies vary in many ways that can influence participation in SNAP, including how frequently states require beneficiaries to recertify their eligibility, interview requirements, income reporting requirements, availability of online applications, and providing call centers for application assistance, among others.
 The policies that have been shown to have positive impacts on SNAP participation include reducing how frequently beneficiaries need to recertify their eligibility (longer recertification intervals), waiving the in-person interview requirement, and implementing a combination of low-burden policies to reduce administrative burden.

 Download the Complete Evidence Review